We are always looking for bright,

 from a (BS, MS, PhD) department other than EE?

 - A: Yes!
-Our group has welcomed students from Computer
+Our group has welcomed students from Materials

-Physics (or Applied Physics) in the past.
+and (Applied) Physics in the past.
 You can also join us from

 - Q: How can I draw your